Abd Allah ibn Abi Bakr: Early life

 Abd Allah was born in Mecca around c.
 605-608.
-His father Abu Bakr hailed from the Banu Taym of the Quraysh tribe.
+His father Abu Bakr hailed from the Banu Taym sub-tribe of the Quraysh tribe.
 His mother was Qutaylah bint Abd al-Uzza, from the Banu Amir ibn Luayy clan.
 His parents were divorced soon before or after his birth.

 When Muhammad and Abu Bakr migrated from Mecca in September 622, Abu Bakr instructed young Abdullah to listen to people's conversations and report the day's news to them at the cave on Mount Thawr each night.
 Abdullah duly reported that the Quraysh had offered a hundred camels to anyone who captured Muhammad.
 Each morning, when he left the cave, the family servant would lead a flock of sheep over the same route to cover his tracks.

 Emigration to Medina

 A few months later, Abdullah emigrated to Medina in the company of his stepmother Umm Ruman and two sisters Asma and Aisha.

-In 630 Abdullah fought at the Siege of Ta'if, where the Thaqafite poet, Abū Miḥjan al-Thaḳafī, shot him with an arrow.
+In 630, Abdullah fought at the Siege of Ta'if, where the Thaqafi poet, Abū Miḥjan al-Thaḳafī, shot him with an arrow.
 This wound ultimately caused his death, although he survived for nearly three years afterwards.

 Marriage

-He married Atiqa bint Zayd, a poetess from the Banu Adi clan of the Quraysh.
-This marriage was childless.
+He married Atika bint Zayd, a poet from the Banu Adi clan of the Quraysh.
+They had no children.
 It was said that Abdullah deferred to Atika's judgment and that he spent so much time with her that he neglected his duties to the Islamic state.
 Abu Bakr punished his son by ordering him to divorce her.
 Abdullah did as he was told but was grief-stricken.
 He wrote poetry for Atika: